How can we help you find your perfect cover?

 If the prospect seems a little daunting and you want some help navigating the market, we recommend that you discuss your requirements with an expert adviser.
 Turn to us here at LifeSearch, and we’ll help you seek out the perfect cover for that all important peace of mind.

-For more than 20 years, we’ve been providing life insurance policies to people in all sorts of different situations - and today we’re still at it.
+For more than 25 years, we’ve been providing life insurance policies to people in all sorts of different situations - and today we’re still at it.
 We know where to turn to find you the right insurance policy with the right provider.
-We’re always here to answer questions, give fee-free advice and walk alongside you if you need to make a claim, so give us a shout and let’s get to know each other.

 Sophie began as a Protection Adviser at LifeSearch in 2017, helping customers to Protect the lives they love.
 She now brings her experience to Protection Content within the Marketing team.
 Sophie’s a passionate Street Dance teacher in her spare time, and teaches children and adults all the right moves.See all articles by Sophie Cussons